QuadCtrl/quad-ctrl/README.md

 We have chosen *Proximal Policy Optimization* (PPO) since, according to OpenAI, approximates the state-of-the-art while being simple to implement and to tune.
 Other attempts, for exemple using A2C, have shown a strong inconsistency in results and a very sensitive response to small perturbations of the hyper parameters.

 In all our experiments we have trained the model for at least 600k timesteps (for the easiest task of PID tuning) and usually between 1 and 1.5 millions (for the hardest task of movement).
 Every episode lasts 2000 timesteps.
 For Movement we have also tried succesfully to train the network in more phases, employing more complex reward functions after one million steps such that the already learned patterns are refined.
-Some Tensorboard result from the [output folder](https://github.com/QuadCtrl/quad-ctrl/tree/main/out):
+Some Tensorboard results from the [output folder](https://github.com/QuadCtrl/quad-ctrl/tree/main/out):

 <p align='center'>
   <img src="out/images/1.1_train_loss_hover_1.4M.jpg" width="700" />